physicslucy/NMSSMPheno/INSTALL_SOOLIN.md

 - FastJet
 - LHAPDF6

-BOOST and ROOT are also required, but can use central installations instead.
+BOOST and ROOT5 are also required, but can use central installations instead.

 Download Py8 tar into $HOME/zips.
 Extract, and test it compiles OK (not actually needed for running jobs).